redblobgames/circular-obstacle-pathfinding/README.md

 obstacles.
 The arcs we'll call _hugging edges_, as their purpose in the path is to hug the sides of the obstacles.

-One simple way to make a graph for A* to use is to generate all possible surfing and hugging edges.
+Next we'll explore a simple way to turn the obstacle forest into a
+graph: generate all of the possible surfing and hugging edges.

 [interactive diagram showing all surfing and hugging edges for a small 3-obstacle problem]